JohnTendik/jtrt-tables/README.txt

 = Credits =

+A special thank you to Joerg K. (@yogieanamcara) for helping me improve the plugin and for taking the time to translate this plugin into German!

 I'm a 22 year old self-taught student who created to plugin to help users easily create responsive tables on their wordpress website.
 Originally this was a simple personal project but grew to over 2000+ active installs.
 I want to thank each and everyone of you who downloaded and used my plugin, it means a lot and I hope it has served you well.
 Having said this, I didn't create this plugin entirely from scratch.
 I made use of amazing frameworks and scripts developed by other amazing people who deserve all the credit for their work.
 This plugin makes use of other plugins which I have not created or contributed to in any way, I do not take credit for these works, the credits belong to their respective authors.
 These plugins are:

 1. [Footable](http://fooplugins.com/plugins/footable-jquery/)
 3. [jQuery](https://jquery.com/)
 4. [PapaParse](http://papaparse.com/)